 One of the main focuses in the show is the effect teen bullying had on the main character, Hannah Baker.
-Hannah is a teen girl that commits suicide, but before committing the act, she recorded 13 tapes outlining why she decided to take her own life.
+Hannah is a teen girl or child assigned female at birth that commits suicide, but before committing the act, they recorded 13 tapes outlining why they decided to take their own life.
 Many of the reasons have to do with teen bullying.

 It shows how seemingly “little” things peers do to one another, whether they thought it was a big deal or not, can impact an individual intensely.
 Hannah was the victim of many forms of bullying.

 She experienced teen bullying in and out of school.
-Rumors were spread about her by her peers, whether they were true or not.
-She was harassed online.
+Rumors were spread about their by their peers, whether they were true or not.
+They was harassed online.
 Many students go through this in today’s world, which is why it has resonated with so many–controversy aside.

 It is almost impossible to keep teens from getting exposed to viral things online–which is why it’s important to have an open channel of communication, like the mother mentioned before.
 Discussing the show allows you to talk about not just some mixed messages it could be sending, but also about the effects of teen bullying and other mental health struggles.

-If you believe your daughter is struggling with a mental health issue, it’s critical to reach out to a professional for guidance.
+If you believe your child is struggling with a mental health issue, it’s critical to reach out to a professional for guidance.

 Solstice is here for your daughter

 Solstice is a groundbreaking residential treatment center for girls, ages 14 to 18.
-Our girls often grapple with depression, issues with teen bullying, low self-esteem, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.
+Our girls and assigned female at birth often grapple with depression, issues with teen bullying, low self-esteem, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.

 For more information about how we help with teen bullying at Solstice, please contact us at (866) 278-3345.